citrusframework/citrus/CONTRIBUTING.md

 We distinguish between different types of change which indicate different level of complexity, scope and required knowledge about the Citrus framework.

-* Maintenance
+* **Maintenance**
   Tasks required to keep the framework up to date.
-E.g. updating dependencies or Java version.
+E.g. updating dependencies.
 Depending on the tasks, the changes may vary from smaller to larger size with a according time required.
-Most of the tasks just require a little knowledge about the framework as the correctness of the change is verified by automated unit- and integration tests.
+Most of the tasks just require a little knowledge about the framework as the correctness of the change is verified by automated unit and integration tests.
-* Enhancements
+* **Enhancements**
   Smaller or medium size improvements of the functionality of Citrus.
 Those tasks are completable in a limited amount of time with a little or average knowledge about the Citrus internals.
-* Features
+* **Features**
   Medium or large additions to the framework.
 E.g. the integration of a new technology.
 Those changes require a medium or large amount of time and a deep knowledge of the framework.
-* Bug
+* **Bug**
   Parts of the framework that don't work as specified in the [Citrus documentation](http://citrusframework.org/citrus/reference/html/index.html).
 Scope and required knowledge are dependent of the reported bug.

 ### Definition of ready
-The definition of ready (DOR) specifies the entry-criteria for an issue that is currently in in the backlog to be moved to the *ready* state so that it's possible to work in it.
+The definition of ready (DOR) specifies the entry-criteria for an issue that is currently in in the backlog to be moved to the *ready* state so that it's possible to work on it.
 If you open a new issue, it would be great if you could ensure that the following criteria are met.
-This helps us to understand your issue and allows us to start developing right away without any further research/reconstruction efforts.
+This helps us to understand your issue and allows to start developing right away without any further research/reconstruction efforts.

 * The corresponding issue template for [bugs](https://github.com/citrusframework/citrus/issues/new?template=bug_report.md) or [features](https://github.com/citrusframework/citrus/issues/new?template=feature_request.md) has been filled out completely
-* Bigger changes have been transformed to epics and were broken down into smaller issues.
+* Bigger changes have been transformed to epics and were broken down into smaller issues
 * The context of the issue is understood by at least one maintainer
   * Therefore it's important to provide as many context as possible
 * Acceptance criteria are given